skorokithakis/catt/README.rst

 Catt would not be possible without these great projects:

 * `pychromecast <https://github.com/balloob/pychromecast>`_ - Library for Python 3 to communicate with the Google Chromecast
-* `youtube-dl <https://github.com/ytdl-org/youtube-dl>`_ - Command-line program to download videos from YouTube.com and other video sites
+* `yt-dlp <https://github.com/yt-dlp/yt-dlp>`_ - Command-line program to download videos from YouTube.com and other video sites
 * `casttube <https://github.com/ur1katz/casttube>`_ - YouTube Chromecast API